 Prior to Ithaca, George was an assistant coach at the United States Military Academy Prep School (USMAPS) for three seasons (1987-89).

 The 1980 graduate of Ithaca College, began his coaching career in 1982 as an assistant coach at Ithaca before moving on to Princeton in 1984.
 George was then a graduate assistant at Ohio State for two seasons (1985 and 1986).

 During his playing days at Ithaca, George was a four-year starter (1976-1979) at center for legendary coach Jim Butterfield.
 George was an All-American and co-captain of the 1979 team which won the National Championship during his senior year.
 He was also a two-time qualifier for the National Championships as a member of the wrestling team.

-Bill and his wife Nancy and their two-year old daughter Lila reside in Salem.
+Bill and his wife Nancy and their three-year old daughter Lila reside in Salem.